Giantpizzahead/judgelite/README.md

 Hard-coding things is bad, so most of the 'hard-coded' values are configurable via environment variables!
 Check the variables in **env_vars.py** to figure out what they do.

-Also look at the sample problems in the **problem_info** folder (check the README.txt in problem #1 as well) to figure out how problems are structured.
+Also look at the sample problems in the **sample_problem_info** folder (check the README.txt in problem #1 as well) to figure out how problems are structured.
 The problem creation process will probably be abstracted into a web form at some point though.

 ## Demo
 A live version of this Docker image can be found <a href="http://submission-judge.westus2.cloudapp.azure.com:8080/">**here**</a>.
 Feel free to mess around with it.
 If you're feeling up for a challenge, see if you can solve the 2nd sample problem.